jfbilodeau/jwks-client/README.md

 * 0.1.3:
   * Change the license to be MIT/Apache
   * Moved demoes into `./example`
+  * Added the ability to verify if keys need to be refreshed in the keystore based on the cache-control header

 * 0.1.2: (Sorry for the breaking changes)
   * Rename module `jwks` to `keyset`